 There is nothing better than eating simple food that’s beautifully grown or produced.
 A crisp apple, picked from the tree that morning that drips acidic juice as you bite through the firm skin is now a rare pleasure.
 Honey has become a commodity we take for granted but hopefully things will change to help the bees, their beautiful bounty, and our earth.

-Find Sally’s recipes using raw honey on her blog My Custard Pie: Other blog posts you might like:
+Find Sally’s recipes using raw honey on her blog My Custard Pie:- Courgette, pistachio and yoghurt loaf with a raw honey glaze

 Made this recipe?
 We'd love to see it.
 Tag us on Instagram @balqeesrawhoney or Balqees Honey on Facebook. #rawhoneylove